andreapopcatalisan/andreapopcatalisan.github.io/_pages/about.md

 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-/* Push the profile image down in the About layout */ .about-profile img {
-  margin-top: 80px; /* adjust value to move the image lower */ }

 <h1 style="font-size: 2.5em; font-weight: 800; color: #111; margin-top: 1.5em; margin-bottom: 0.5em;">
   Andrea Pop-Catalisan